Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 It patches on the fly the bluetooth library.

 It is reported to work on exynos S10e, S10, S10+, N9, N10+, us snapdragon S10+, chinese snapdragon N10+ and S10+ on Android 10 / One UI 2.
-Also works with N9 on Pie.
+Also works with exynos N9 and chinese/global snapdragon N10 on Pie.
 So it is expected to work with other devices and older OS.

 It supports Android 10 and should also work with Pie and Oreo (8.0/8.1).

+If it fails on your device post your /system/lib64/libbluetooth and /system/build.prop files on XDA thread and I will be able to add support for it.

 ## Credits